-The CCF will accept gifts of life insurance policies of which it is named the irrevocable owner and beneficiary.
-The CCF may accept a "paid-up" policy (i.e., no additional premiums will be required, regardless of changing rates or dividends) or a new or existing policy for which the donor intends to continue to make payments so that the policy does not lapse.
-The CCF will not accept a policy with any term insurance component.
+The Foundation will accept gifts of life insurance policies of which it is named the irrevocable owner and beneficiary.
+The Foundation may accept a “paid-up” policy (i.e., no additional premiums will be required, regardless of changing rates or dividends) or a new or existing policy for which the donor intends to continue to make payments so that the policy does not lapse.
+The Foundation will not accept a policy with any term insurance component.

-The CCF will make premium payments on a donated policy if the donor makes annual gifts at least equivalent to the amount of the premium.
-The CCF may, but is under no obligation to continue to pay the premiums if the donor elects not to continue to make gifts to cover premium payments.
-In that instance, the CCF may allow the policy to lapse, convert the policy to paid-up insurance or surrender the policy for its current cash value.
+The Foundation will make premium payments on a donated policy if the donor makes annual gifts at least equivalent to the amount of the premium.
+The Foundation may, but is under no obligation to continue to pay the premiums if the donor elects not to continue to make gifts to cover premium payments.
+In that instance, The Foundation may allow the policy to lapse, convert the policy to paid-up insurance or surrender the policy for its current cash value.

 8. Other Property

 Other property of any description (e.g., mortgages, notes, copyrights, royalties, etc.) may be accepted only with the approval of the Executive Committee.
 The difficulty inherent in establishing the acceptability of this class of assets places additional importance on a thorough review of such gift proposals.
-In particular, the Executive Committee shall review the marketability of the gift, the carrying costs associated with it and the potential exposure of the CCF to tax and other liabilities.
-Depending on the value of the proposed gift, consideration should be given to encouraging the donor to dispose of the property and donate the proceeds to the CCF.
+In particular, the Executive Committee shall review the marketability of the gift, the carrying costs associated with it and the potential exposure of The Foundation to tax and other liabilities.
+Depending on the value of the proposed gift, consideration should be given to encouraging the donor to dispose of the property and donate the proceeds to The Foundation.

 1. Outright Gifts

-The CCF accepts current, outright gifts of property that are consistent with these policies.
+The Foundation accepts current, outright gifts of property that are consistent with these policies.

-A bequest to the CCF is made in the donor's Will or Revocable Trust.
-The donor can direct that a specific dollar amount, specific assets, a percentage of the donor's estate or trust, or the remainder of the donor's estate or trust be distributed to the CCF.
-While all bequests are contingent, in that the donor can change his/her Will or Revocable Trust prior to the donor's death, the donor can further condition a bequest to the CCF upon the occurrence or non-occurrence of a particular event (e.g., survival of a named person, birth of a child, etc.).
-Accordingly, a bequest to the CCF is not "complete" until the death of the donor and, where applicable, the satisfaction of the condition.
+A bequest to The Foundation is made in the donor’s Will or Revocable Trust.
+The donor can direct that a specific dollar amount, specific assets, a percentage of the donor’s estate or trust, or the remainder of the donor’s estate or trust be distributed to The Foundation While all bequests are contingent, in that the donor can change his/her Will or Revocable Trust prior to the donor’s death, the donor can further condition a bequest to The Foundation upon the occurrence or non-occurrence of a particular event (e.g., survival of a named person, birth of a child, etc.).
+Accordingly, a bequest to The Foundation is not “complete” until the death of the donor and, where applicable, the satisfaction of the condition.

 Donors may also establish by will a charitable remainder trust or charitable lead trust (see below).

-Bequests may be made to the CCF through the execution of a new Will or Revocable Trust or by a Codicil or Amendment, respectively, thereto.
+Bequests may be made to The Foundation through the execution of a new Will or Revocable Trust or by a Codicil or Amendment, respectively, thereto.

 3. Beneficiary Designations

-The CCF may accept amounts it receives as a designated beneficiary (primary or contingent) of a life insurance policy, deferred annuity contract, IRA, defined benefit plan, 401(k) plan, profit-sharing plan or other qualified plan.
-If the CCF is anything other than an outright beneficiary of such assets, the prior review and approval of the Executive Committee shall be required.
+The Foundation may accept amounts it receives as a designated beneficiary (primary or contingent) of a life insurance policy, deferred annuity contract, IRA, defined benefit plan, 401(k) plan, profit-sharing plan or other qualified plan.
+If The Foundation is anything other than an outright beneficiary of such assets, the prior review and approval of the Executive Committee shall be required.

 4. Charitable Gift Annuities

-The CCF is not currently registered to issue charitable gift annuities in any jurisdiction.
-However, the Archdiocese of Baltimore has agreed to issue charitable gift annuities, the remaining principal of which shall be distributed to the CCF upon the death of the last surviving annuitant.
+The Foundation is not currently registered to issue charitable gift annuities in any jurisdiction.
+However, the Archdiocese of Baltimore has agreed to issue charitable gift annuities, the remaining principal of which shall be distributed to The Foundation upon the death of the last surviving annuitant.
 Minimum funding amounts, age(s) of annuitant(s), rates, and other terms of such charitable gift annuities shall be determined by the Archdiocese.

 5. Charitable Remainder Trusts

-In general, the CCF will not serve as the Trustee or as a co-Trustee of a charitable remainder trust.
+In general, The Foundation will not serve as the Trustee or as a co-Trustee of a charitable remainder trust.
 Exception may be made with the prior approval of the Executive Committee.
-Factors to be considered in determining whether the CCF shall serve as the trustee of a charitable remainder trust shall include: the value of the initial contribution to the trust, the number of non-charitable beneficiaries, the ages of the non-charitable beneficiaries if the trust term is based on one or more lives, the present value of the CCF's remainder interest, and whether the designation of the CCF as the sole remainderman is irrevocable.
-In the event the CCF agrees to serve as Trustee or co-Trustee of a charitable remainder trust, gifts of any asset other than cash or unrestricted publicly-traded securities, or a combination of both, will not be accepted as funding for such trust.
-Any agreement pursuant to which the CCF consents to serve as Trustee or co-Trustee of a charitable remainder trust shall be reviewed and approved on behalf of the CCF by its legal counsel.
+Factors to be considered in determining whether The Foundation shall serve as the trustee of a charitable remainder trust shall include: the value of the initial contribution to the trust, the number of non-charitable beneficiaries, the ages of the non-charitable beneficiaries if the trust term is based on one or more lives, the present value of The Foundation’s remainder interest, and whether the designation of The Foundation as the sole remainderman is irrevocable.
+In the event The Foundation agrees to serve as Trustee or co-Trustee of a charitable remainder trust, gifts of any asset other than cash or unrestricted publicly-traded securities, or a combination of both, will not be accepted as funding for such trust.
+Any agreement pursuant to which The Foundation consents to serve as Trustee or co-Trustee of a charitable remainder trust shall be reviewed and approved on behalf of The Foundation by its legal counsel.

 6. Charitable Lead Trusts

-A charitable lead trust is a trust from which the income or "lead" interest is paid to the CCF for a set number of years (not to exceed 20), after which the remaining trust assets pass to one or more non-charitable beneficiaries designated by the donor.
-The amount paid to the CCF may be either a fixed sum (an "annuity" interest) or a percentage of the trust assets valued each year (a "unitrust" interest).
-Moreover, charitable lead trusts may be established during the donor's lifetime or upon the donor's death pursuant to a Will or Revocable Trust.
+A charitable lead trust is a trust from which the income or “lead” interest is paid to The Foundation for a set number of years (not to exceed 20), after which the remaining trust assets pass to one or more non-charitable beneficiaries designated by the donor.
+The amount paid to The Foundation may be either a fixed sum (an “annuity” interest) or a percentage of the trust assets valued each year (a “unitrust” interest).
+Moreover, charitable lead trusts may be established during the donor’s lifetime or upon the donor’s death pursuant to a Will or Revocable Trust.

-The CCF will not serve as the Trustee of a charitable lead trust.
+The Foundation will not serve as the Trustee of a charitable lead trust.

 7. Retained Life Estates

-The CCF may accept a gift of a personal residence or farm where the donor (and/or another person) retains the right to use the property for a term of years or for the life or lives of the donor and/or another person.
-Upon the expiration of the retained interest, the CCF may use or sell the property as it sees fit.
+The Foundation may accept a gift of a personal residence or farm where the donor (and/or another person) retains the right to use the property for a term of years or for the life or lives of the donor and/or another person.
+Upon the expiration of the retained interest, The Foundation may use or sell the property as it sees fit.

 Such gifts are subject to the conditions and guidelines applicable to gifts of real estate.
-The gift is accomplished by the execution of a Deed to the CCF, pursuant to which the retained interest is expressly reserved.
-In addition, the donor must enter into a Retained Life Estate Agreement (RLEA) which provides that the donor and/or the life tenant shall remain responsible for maintenance, taxes, utilities, insurance and other costs associated with the property, unless other arrangements, approved by the CCF, are made for the payment of these expenses.
-The Deed and the RLEA shall be reviewed and approved by the CCF's legal counsel.
+The gift is accomplished by the execution of a Deed to The Foundation, pursuant to which the retained interest is expressly reserved.
+In addition, the donor must enter into a Retained Life Estate Agreement (RLEA) which provides that the donor and/or the life tenant shall remain responsible for maintenance, taxes, utilities, insurance and other costs associated with the property, unless other arrangements, approved by The Foundation, are made for the payment of these expenses.
+The Deed and the RLEA shall be reviewed and approved by The Foundation’s legal counsel.